How to accept "Google Docs" or "Office 365" submissions to my assignment?

 Step 5: Students submit their assignments by following the steps listed below

-Step 6: Once submissions are done, you will see the numbers on assignment details page.
+Step 6: Once submissions are done, you will see the numbers on the assignment details page.
 Click on "View/grade single submission" to see the document submitted and annotate them.

 Step 7: On this screen, student's work will be displayed in the middle with annotation tools and grade box to enter the grades.
 Click here for more information about annotation.